-All Staff, senior leaders and Governors are appropriately trained (see Professional Development and Supervision) to enable them to ensure that all children, particularly those who may be susceptible to extremist ideology and radicalisation are effectively safeguarded.
-We respond to children who are identified as being susceptible to an extremist ideology in line with the Staff Safeguarding Concerns: Recognise, Respond, Report and Designated Safeguarding Lead Response sections of this policy.
+All Staff, senior leaders and Governors are appropriately trained (see Professional Development and Supervision) to enable them to ensure that all children, particularly those who may be susceptible to radicalisation are effectively safeguarded.
+We respond to children who are identified as being susceptible to radicalisation in line with the Stafeguarding Concerns: Recognise, Respond, Report and Designated Safeguarding Lead Response sections of this policy.